axel669/lib.windstorm/lib/css/themes.md

     Color used when a color is not specified
 - `--default-ripple`<br />
     Color used for the ripple effect when a color is not specified
+- `--plain`<br />
+    Color used that is more neutral than the default in high contrast themes
+- `--plain-ripple`<br />
+    Color used for the ripple effect that is more neutral than the default in high contrast themes
 - `--primary`<br />
     Primary color
 - `--primary-ripple`<br />